maziac/dezogif/documentation/AsynchronousBreak.md

 overwrites the debugger's; carrying the two instructions is what keeps the break working across that.

-The **"C" key** on the debugger's own screen turns the whole thing off, for a program that wants the frame back or would rather the debugger left the Copper alone.
-The screen's row 14 says which it is: `C = PC break on` or `off`.
+The **"A" key** on the debugger's own screen turns the whole thing off, for a program that wants the frame back or would rather the debugger left the Copper alone.
+The screen's row 14 says which it is: `A = Async break on` or `off`.

 ### The two instructions